Fit an oblique random survival forest

 can be a survival object as returned by the Surv function, but can also just be the time and status variables.
 I.e.,Surv(time, status) ~ .

-variable.The response variable can be a survival object stored in
+worksThe response can also be a survival object stored in

 data